stevebauman/laravel-husk/README.md

 ## Installation

-Inside of your JavaScript application folder, run the below command to scaffold the Laravel Husk environment inside of your JavaScript application:
+Inside of your JavaScript application folder, run the below command to scaffold the Laravel Husk environment:

 > **Note**: This will create the folder named `browser` which will contain your Laravel Husk test environment.